pdNor/Arduino-Due-Eclipse/README.md

 In order to compile the project, the symbol SAM3X8E must be defined.

 ##Issues
+2.
-Strange error in syscalls.h line 43 removed
+..*Strange error in syscalls.h line 43 removed ..*Check all warnings
-Check all warnings
+..*In order to compile the project, the symbol SAM3X8E must be defined.
+..*In order to compile the project, the symbol F_CPU must be defined.